CCDRRR/Activity-Logger/README.md

 * mouse_distance: The distance the mouse moved since the last log entry.
 * mouse_clicks: The number of mouse clicks since the last log entry.
 * keyboard_hits: The number of keyboard presses since the last log entry.
+* audio_peak_freq: The peak frequency of the recorded audio.
+* audio_wavelength: The wavelength corresponding to the peak frequency.

 ## Notes